WinterLi1993/SAVI/README.md

 - Are your bams sorted by position? - Samtools mpileup requires "position sorted alignment files."
 - Did you index your bams to produce bai files? - Samtools won't be able to extract regions of your bam files if they have not been indexed.
 - Are both the tumor and normal bam files mapped to the same reference?
+- Are you using the proper region identifiers?
+Some references use *chr1* while others merely use *1*.